myriadrf/LimeSuite/docs/about/status.rst

 Current status
 ==============

-The devices currently supported include:
+The devices currently supported in the Lime Suite NG software include:

 ..
-    TODO: update if something changes
+    TODO: Update if something changes
     TODO: Add MMX8 link when it exists

 - `LimeSDR-USB`_